Using an Event-Driven Approach in Microservices Architecture Training

 • Detecting and responding to problems in event streams

-• Event duplication and techniques to eliminate it
+• Resolving common problems in event-driven systems – duplication of events and how to eliminate it

 Contact us